SuriPfote/EFBM/docs/README.md

 ## Current State

-As of version 0.1.0, the application has the following components implemented:
+As of the latest development, the application has the following components implemented:

 1. Core service layer (data loading, searching, production analysis, market data)
 2. Database models (items, blueprints, market data)
-3. Basic UI framework with placeholder tabs
+3. Blueprint Browser tab with full search and display functionality
 4. GitHub integration with version control

+The Blueprint Browser tab implementation includes:
+- Blueprint search with filtering by activity type
+- Detailed blueprint information display
+- Products, materials, and manufacturing activities panels

 All services have been tested and verified to work as expected.
-The next phase of development will focus on implementing the user interface components and connecting them to the service layer.
+The next phase of development will continue implementing the user interface components, focusing on the Production Chain tab and Market Data tab.

 ## Purpose